• About Us

 Another link between emotional and cultural intelligence relates to the ‘heart’ or ‘cultural drive’ aspects of cultural intelligence because, as Earley and Mosakowski (2004) point out, “Adapting to a new culture involves overcoming obstacles and setbacks”.
 People can do that only if they believe in their own efficacy and this will be affected by their ability to manage their emotional reactions to challenging situations.
 A person who doesn’t believe themselves capable of understanding people from unfamiliar cultures will often give up after their efforts meet with hostility or incomprehension.

-What’s the relevancy of cultural intelligence for your business?
+What’s the relevancy of Cultural Intelligence for your business?

 For businesses, cultural intelligence is not just a nice-to-have skill but a strategic imperative.
 By developing cultural intelligence among employees, organisations can: